Pezebuike/AWS-prometheus-workspaces/README.md

 ## License

-This configuration is provided as-is for educational and reference purposes.
+This configuration is provided for educational and reference purposes.
 >>>>>>> 7ea4d49 (first commit)